hashicorp/vagrant/website/docs/source/v2/provisioning/chef_common.html.md

     - `"force"` (string) - install Chef, even if it is already installed at the proper version on the guest

+- `installer_download_path` (string) - The path where the Chef installer will be downloaded to.
+This option is only honored if the `install` attribute is `true` or `"force"`.
+The default value is to use the path provided by Chef's Omnibus installer, which varies between releases.

 - `log_level` (string) - The Chef log level.
 See the Chef docs for acceptable values.